Toledo, Spain – September 11, 2010

-The Monsignor, Tyler and I went to Toledo today.
-Like all of my other trips to Toledo, we parked in the parking garage right by the Alcazar.
-Again, just like always, we went to our favorite coffee cafe, El Foro de Toledo.
+The Monsignor, Tyler, and I went to Toledo today.
+Like all of my other trips to Toledo, we parked in the parking garage right by the Alcázar.
+Again, just like always, we went to our favorite coffee café, El Faro de Toledo.
 It is right on Plaza de Zocodover.
 Since we had arrived at 09:30, we sat at the cafe and had coffee while we were waiting for everything to open.

-We left there and stopped by the tourist information center to pick up some maps.
-Then we walked down to the Puerta del Sol.
-It was constructed in the 14th Century.
+We left the museum and stopped by the tourist information center to pick up some maps.
+Then we walked down to the Puerta del Sol which dates from the 14th Century.
 There, Tyler and I sat on a small wall while the Monsignor took some photos.
 When he came back he said there were some stairs in the tower.
 We went back and went up the stairs.
 They took us up to the top of the tower at the Puerta del Sol.
 It was a nice view from up there.
 There were around 50 stairs.
 There should have been more like 100.
-The rise was about twice what it should have been.
+The rise of each stair was about twice what it should have been.

-From there we walked to the Roman baths of Square of Amador de los Rios.
+From there we walked to the ancient Roman baths known as Amador de los Ríos.
 These are old baths that date back to about the 1st Century A.D.

-We then walked to the Iglesia de los Jesuistas (also known as the Iglesia de San Ildefonso).
+We then walked to the Iglesia de las Jesuistas (also known as the Iglesia de San Ildefonso).
 We walked up the stairs to the bell tower, 135 steps (for those keeping track, that is somewhere in the neighborhood of a total of 235 stairs for the day).

 Off of one end of the “Bishop’s” room was a smaller room in which were displayed items such as miters and crosiers.
-Off of the side of that room there were various vestments on display.
-As I noted earlier, some of these dated to the 1480’s.
+Off the side of that room, there were various vestments on display.
+As I noted earlier, some of these dated to the 1400s.

-From the Cathedral we walked to a sidewalk care for lunch.
-I had cream of asparagus soup.
+From the Cathedral we walked to a sidewalk café for lunch.
+I had some delicious cream of asparagus soup.

-After lunch we bought tickets for the sightseeing “train”.
+After lunch, we bought tickets for the sightseeing “train”.
 It is a little tractor that pulls a couple of trailers.
-It takes tourists around the edge of old town Toledo.
+It takes tourists around the edge of the old town of Toledo.
 After that, we bought some pocket knives made with the famous Toledo steel, and walked back to the car.
 We arrived back home at about 16:40.